psaikido/lifetrak.nvim/README.md

 ## Todo
 - Add plenary testing
-- Set up an install with a default journal file
-- Allow user to configure the journal file and path
 - Use some sort of storage to get latest entry id
 - Storage could keep stats to display
 - Consider building encryption in
+- Allow for multiple journals